ccprog/crosswordsearch/plugin/readme.txt

 MySQL DBMS that supports InnoDB tables.

 All modern browsers as well as Internet Explorer 8 and newer are supported.

-= I am geting "You do not have permission" errors =

-Most of the time these errors are the result of using a caching mechanism.
-While the plugin is compatible with most of the well-known cache plugins, there may be cases not covered yet, especially if the caching is not done by a plugin, but by your hosting service.
-Please let me know in the [support forum](http://wordpress.org/support/plugin/crosswordsearch) so I can help you iron this out.

 = Which work flows for adding new riddles are possible? =